Heather Bray

 Well, it was a long time ago now, back in 1989! and I have just bought a new WWOOF guest book this year!
 I guess I started because we had young kids back then and the combined opportunity of cultural diversity for them and practical help for us in the sustainable development of our place was an adventure not to be missed!!
 The results now speak for themselves and the eldest son has recently moved back to the village with his young family, who love meeting international visitors and sharing good times together.

-Living “off-grid”, growing and raising our own food for 10 years at that time; it was such a great life style that I wanted to share it with others and “show them the ropes”.
+We had built our house and were already almost 10 years into living “off-grid”, growing and raising our own food at that time; it was such a great life style that I wanted to share it with others and “show them the ropes”.
 It totally transformed our lives, but for more details we need to be face to face.
-All else I can say is that all of us, especially the children, gained hugely from interacting with so many visitors from all over the world and all are now happy adults, for which I give thanks to everyone who came here to our remote paradise and helped us.

 Organic/Biological methods we use

-We collect cow manure and slashed grass from all around the plateau to make a wonderful wormy compost for feeding the extensive edible annual and perenial garden plantings.
+We collect cow manure and slashed grass from all around the plateau to make a wonderful wormy compost for feeding the extensive edible annual and perennial garden plantings which include olives, edible bamboo, bunya and macadamia nuts, and other bush timbers and tuckers.

 Skills WWOOFers can learn here